 Quick facts about the American Flag

-- According to apocrypha, Betsy Ross is credited with having patriotically sewn the first American flag from George Washington's own pencilled sketch.
+- According to legend, Betsy Ross is credited with having patriotically sewn the first American flag from George Washington's own pencilled sketch.
 However, there is little evidence to prove this beyond a suggestion by Ross' grandson nearly a century after the supposed event.

 - The man credited with the current 50 stars, 13 stripes design representing Hawaii's entry as a state is Robert G. Heft, who delivered the design as a class project.
 He was 17.
 After his work was adopted in 1960, his original score of B- for the artwork was changed to an A.